wejafoo/bin-go/README.md

     Bool    verbose     FdVerbose           -- Verbose execution output String  context     FdBuildContext      -- REQUIRED - Boolean that indicates local(-local) or cloud(-remote) deploy String  init        FdInit              --
-    String  nickname    FdNickname          -- Provides the route for mife String  service     FdServiceName       -- DEFAULT: $PWD - Working directory and/or Docker Compose service directive.
+    String  nickname    FdService           -- Provides the route for mife String  route       FdRouteBase         -- Provides the route for mife String  repo        FdRepo              -- DEFAULT: $PWD - Working directory and/or Docker Compose service directive.
-    String  site        FdSiteNickname      -- Provides the route for mife String  alias       FdTargetAlias       -- Recognizable label added to viewable instance name String  domain      FdTargetDomain      -- The domain within which the target service will be mapped.
+    String  site        FdTitle             -- Provides the pretty name for the service String  alias       FdTargetAlias       -- Recognizable label added to viewable instance name String  domain      FdTargetDomain      -- The domain within which the target service will be mapped.
     String  image       FdTargetImageTag    -- The default tag of a newly minted build images.